 Inside Rightway’s offensive playbook.

 In football, before the offensive team comes out onto the field, they must understand the plays they are going to run.
-With care navigation, health guides must understand which members need the most support before they can run plays and proactively reach out to them.
+With care navigation, clinical guides must understand which members need the most support before they can run plays and proactively reach out to them.

 Rightway’s care navigation solution has a proprietary risk scoring methodology (our offensive playbook) that incorporates multiple data sources to classify members as either ‘rising risk’ or ‘high-risk’.
 Medical and pharmacy claims give us the ability to analyze each member’s longitudinal medical history and identify medical conditions that are either active or deteriorating.
 We also have user surveys that provide insight into self-reported conditions that are not referenced in claims data, as well as behavioral and lifestyle information (e.g., nutrition and exercise habits).
 Lastly, our team analyzes employee chat encounters in the event that a member has disclosed to a clinical guide that they have a chronic or acute condition.
 Using a proactive clinical assessment model allows for better guidance and support in a member’s care journey.

 Once rising- and high-risk members have been identified, our health guides proactively conduct outreach and send out personalized messages, notecards, and mailers in order to stay connected to our members.
-Having a health guide as a member’s quarterback allows them to catch health problems early, uncover gaps in care, and identify preventive screenings that have been missed.
+Having a clinical guide as a member’s quarterback allows them to catch health problems early, uncover gaps in care, and identify preventive screenings that have been missed.
 All of this is done to improve overall health for members and ultimately “win” games.

 Good teams win championships.